Vitamin C (Ascorbic Acid)

 - For preventing limb pain that usually occurs after an injury (complex regional pain syndrome): 500 mg of vitamin C each day for 50 days starting right after the injury.

-- For airway infections caused by exercise: 600 mg to 1 gram of vitamin C per day for 3-8 weeks before heavy exercise has been used.
+- For airway immune challenges caused by exercise: 600 mg to 1 gram of vitamin C per day for 3-8 weeks before heavy exercise has been used.

-- For swelling (inflammation) of the stomach (gastritis): 1200 mg of vitamin C daily along with omeprazole has been used.
+- For swelling (physical strain) of the stomach (gastritis): 1200 mg of vitamin C daily along with omeprazole has been used.

 - For a condition in which red blood cells are broken down faster than they are made (hemolytic anemia): 200-300 mg of vitamin C three times per week for 3-6 months has been used.

-- For high cholesterol: 500 mg vitamin C each day for at least 4 weeks.
+- For high lipid balance: 500 mg vitamin C each day for at least 4 weeks.

-- For high blood pressure: 500 mg of vitamin C per day along with blood pressure-lowering medication has been used.
+- For high cardiovascular health: 500 mg of vitamin C per day along with cardiovascular health-lowering medication has been used.

-- For treating the reduced benefit of nitrate therapy that happens when nitrates are used all day (nitrate tolerance): 3-6 grams of vitamin C daily has been used.
+- For treating the reduced benefit of nitrate routine that happens when nitrates are used all day (nitrate tolerance): 3-6 grams of vitamin C daily has been used.

 - For osteoarthritis: 1 gram of vitamin C in the form of calcium ascorbate daily for 2 weeks has been used.